Play the Organ Year

 Play The Organ Year 2025

-How to take part
+How you took part

-There are plenty of resources, information sheets, session plans, templates and other resources to help organists and venues plan and deliver their own Play the Organ Year activity.
+The Play the Organ Year resources, information sheets, session plans, templates and other resources to help organists and venues plan and deliver their own Play the Organ Year activity are all still available.

 Click here to visit our Organiser Resources page, where you can download all these resources individual or as a complete pack.